VOEA Lomipeau

-VOEA Lomipeau (A301) (ex Punaruu, ex Bow Cecil) is a coastal tanker in service with the Tonga Maritime Force since 1995.
-The ship was built in 1969 in Norway and commissioned into the French Navy as the Punaruu on 16 November 1971.
+VOEA Lomipeau (A301) (ex Punaruu, ex Bow Cecil) is a coastal tanker with the Tonga Maritime Force that entered service in 1995.
+The ship was built in 1969 in Norway and commissioned into the French Navy as Punaruu on 16 November 1971.
 It was gifted to Tonga in 1995 as a reward for not speaking out against French nuclear testing.
 It was subsequently given a major refit in Auckland, New Zealand, then used to carry relief fuel to the Cook Islands, and water to Haʻapai.